Affiliate links on Android Authority may earn us a commission. Learn more.

-Municipalities can also ban restocking fees, so make sure you check your local laws as well.
+Municipalities can also ban restocking fees, so make sure you check your city/county laws as well.

 There is another long list of item categories that cannot be returned at all.
-Most of them are consumable items, or items that are not returnable for reasons of hygiene.
+Most of them are consumable items, or items that are not returnable for hygiene reasons.
 They include:

 - Custom or personalized orders